The 12 Best Competitive Intelligence Tools in 2023

 Kompyte can track social media platforms, Mobile app stores and, of course, is extremely valuable for keyword research and paid advertising monitoring.

-For sure it can also track page changes, a very important feature from my point of view.
+It can also track page changes, which is a very important feature from my point of view.

 From an integration point of view, it’s behind Crayon and only integrates with Hubspot, Salesforce, Slack & Microsoft Teams.